BieleczkiGergo/PS1_prompt_ideas/README.md

 		- ascii or unicode art
 		- can generate prompts with code (as you will see)
 	- be creative
+	- PLEASE name your propmts.
+I want to be able to search for them later.
 	- NSFW prompts welcome (if you have any)